Arsenic poisoning: Pregnancy

 Arsenic exposure through groundwater is highly concerning throughout the perinatal period.
-Pregnant women are a high-risk population because not only are the mothers at risk for adverse outcomes, but in-utero exposure also poses health risks to the infant.
+Pregnant women are a high-risk population because not only are they at risk for adverse outcomes, but in-utero exposure also poses health risks to the fetus.

-There is a dose-dependent relationship between maternal exposure to arsenic and infant mortality, meaning that infants born to women exposed to higher concentrations, or exposed for longer periods of time, have a higher mortality rate.
+There is a dose-dependent relationship between perinatal exposure to arsenic and infant mortality, meaning that infants born to people exposed to higher concentrations, or exposed for longer periods, have a higher mortality rate.

-Studies have shown that ingesting arsenic through groundwater during pregnancy poses dangers to the mother including, but not limited to abdominal pain, vomiting, diarrhea, skin pigmentation changes, and cancer.
-Research has also demonstrated that arsenic exposure also causes low birth weight, low birth size, infant mortality, and a variety of other outcomes in infants.
-Some of these effects, like lower birth-rate and size may be due to the effects of arsenic on maternal weight gain during pregnancy.
+Studies have shown that ingesting arsenic through groundwater during pregnancy poses dangers to the pregnant woman, including, but not limited to, abdominal pain, vomiting, diarrhea, skin pigmentation changes, and cancer.
+Research has also demonstrated that arsenic exposure causes low birth weight, low birth size, infant mortality, and a variety of other outcomes in infants.
+Some of these effects, like lower birth rate and size, may be due to the effects of arsenic on weight gain during pregnancy.